Search: 82 results

 one cherub at one end and one cherub at the other end.
 At each end, he made a cherub of one piece with the mercy seat.

-The cherubim spread out their wings upward, covering and protecting the mercy seat with their wings, with their faces toward each other; the faces of the cherubim were [looking downward] toward the mercy seat.
+They had wings spread out.
+They faced each other and covered the mercy seat with their wings.
+The faces of the cherubim were looking toward the mercy seat.

-three cups shaped like almond blossoms, a calyx and a flower in one branch, and three cups shaped like almond blossoms, a calyx and a flower in the opposite branch—so for the six branches coming out of the center shaft of the lampstand.
+There were three cups shaped like almond blossoms, each with a calyx and petals, on the first branch, and three cups shaped like almond blossoms, each with a calyx and petals, on the next branch.
+It was this way for the six branches that extended from the lampstand.

 On the lamp stand itself there were four cups shaped like almond blossoms each with their calyxes and flowers.